PatHarrison/Lorenz-Attractor-ML-Model/README.md

 dZ/dt = XY-\beta Z

 A perceptron network and a RNN network was created.
-The RNN suprosingly performed worse and took alot more epochs for training than the RNN did for a similar prediction accuracy.
+The RNN performed worse and took alot more epochs for training than the RNN did for a similar prediction accuracy.

 ### Next steps